mstrumillo/phosp_hotspots/README.md

 what variables to edit in 00.run_phosps_hotspots.py:
-240 how_many_permuts=100####################HOW MANY PERMUTS (100 is the usual, but can be more or less) 229 pdb_name="PF00001_6fk7_A_55_306+55"##############thats the name that appears in alignment.ali + its start (thats how the columns named)
+240 how_many_permuts=100####################HOW MANY PERMUTS (100 is the usual, but can be more or less) 229 pdb_name="PF00001_6fk7_A_55_306+55"##############thats the name that appears in alignment.ali + its start (thats how the columns named) treshold and fore_val - pvalue threshold and foreground value that will allow hotspot (only in phosp_hotspots)